febus982/sqlalchemy-bind-manager/docs/lifecycle.md

 ```
 ///

-The recommendation is of course to use the same repository instance where possible,
+The recommendation is of course to use the same repository instance, where possible,
 and structure your code in a way to match the single repository instance approach.

 For example a strategy similar to this would be optimal, if possible: